What does backing up my website mean?

 What’s a good website backup strategy?

-To some extent the frequency of your backups is determined by risk and your website update rate.
-If you have a fairly static website which changes every month or so then weekly (or even monthly) backups might be a good solution.
-However, if you have a transactional site (e.g. ecommerce) you might need to backup every hour, or possibly even consider some sort of incremental backup solution, to make sure that you don’t lose any transaction history when restoring.
+To some extent, the frequency of your backups is determined by risk and your website update rate.
+If you have a fairly static website that changes every month or so, then weekly (or even monthly) backups might be a good solution.
+However, if you have a transactional site (e.g. eCommerce) you might need to backup every hour, or possibly even consider some sort of incremental backup solution, to make sure that you don’t lose any transaction history when restoring.

-Your database may well change more frequently than your website files.
+Your database may well change more frequently than your website files (assuming you use a content management platform such as WordPress).
 So, you might want to consider backing up your database more frequently than your files.
-This should speed up the backup process and
+This should speed up the backup process, as your database will often be much smaller than your file structure.

 This is the backup strategy for our own website…

 Server backups are taken nightly by our hosting company.
-6 backups are stored at any one time, and so on the 7th day the first backup file is deleted.
-This means that we can easily recover our website from any point during the past week.
+6 backups are stored at any one time, and so on the 7th day, the first backup file is deleted.
+This means that we can easily recover your website from any point during the past week.
 The backups are stored within the same data centre, but on a different server.

 In addition, we take daily cloud-based backups [in an EU-compliant location], keeping 90 copies.
-The cloud is a good place to store things like backups, as the cost is generally very low (or free) and files are easily accessible by you.
+The cloud is a good place to store things like backups, as the cost is generally very low (or free) and files are easily accessible to you.
 As ours is a WordPress site we use a backup plugin to automatically schedule these backups.